-The problem was caused by the organizing committee approaching foreign embassies in New Delhi and Indian missions abroad without keeping the MEA in the picture.
+The problem was caused by the organising committee approaching foreign embassies in New Delhi and Indian missions abroad without keeping the MEA in the picture.
 The state of confusion was aggravated by the fact that the invitation letter declared that the president of India was to inaugurate the conference and the vice president was to deliver the presidential address.

 MEA officials were deeply embarrassed and suggested the government clearly declare it to be a private conference.
 When the matter reached Nehru, he wrote to the president and vice President on August 24, 1957 stating that the conference had be treated as a private affair.
 In his letter to President Rajendra Prasad, Nehru stated: “It is rather unfortunate that all this was done without any reference to us and we do not quite know what to say to the foreign missions who ask us about this conference.”

 The involvement of Rajendra Prasad began on 23 and 24 June 1957, when the managing committee of the conference held a preparatory meeting at Rashtrapati Bhavan which was briefly attended by him.
 Vice President S. Radhakrishnan was also invited for this meeting but he declined.
 However, he agreed to speak but not preside at the conference.